 In case you need to cancel your trip prior to departure, it will reimburse the pre-paid, non-refundable portion of your trip cost for a number of reasons such as sickness (you, a family member, or a person you’re traveling with), injury (you, a family member, or a person you are traveling with), bankruptcy, riots/political unrest, terrorism, etc.

 2. Medical Care

-Medical providers outside of your insurance plan and especially outside the United States often ask for up-front payments for medical services that can be very costly if you get sick or injured while abroad.
-Your health insurance may not cover you outside of the USA or you may have limited coverage.
+Medical providers outside of your insurance plan often ask for up-front payments for medical services that can be very costly if you get sick or injured while abroad.
+Your regular health insurance may not cover you while traveling outside of the USA or you may have limited coverage.
 Travel insurance covers these costs.
-Travel insurance also covers medical evacuation if you needed to be emergency transported to a nearby medical facility, or transported home.
+Travel insurance can also cover medical evacuation if you needed to be emergency transported to a nearby medical facility, or transported home.

 3. Trip Interruption

-In case you need to return home from your trip early due to covered reasons, it will help you pay for additional expenses to make arrangements to return home early.
+In case you need to return home from your trip early due to covered reasons, it can help you pay for additional expenses to make arrangements to return home early.

 4. Missed Connection/Flight Delays or Flight Cancellation

 You can be reimbursed for expenses incurred in case of a missed connection, flight delay, or flight cancellation.

 5. Lost or Delayed Luggage and Personal Effects